HuJacobJiabao/HuJacobJiabao.github.io/blog/source/_posts/music-list-1.md

 cover: https://p3.music.126.net/8UzYkyVV6BQKldNjKd6Xnw==/17647161626139835.jpg
 ---
 # At the Beginning
-Welcome to my music sharing chanel:headphones:.
+Welcome to my music sharing channel:headphones:.
 It is the first blog for introducing my music list in the player on my website.

 Staring from April 16, 2022, the music list will be "[pure 17.2.10](https://music.163.com/#/playlist?id=409809868)".
 You can find it by clicking the hyperlink.
 # My Preference for Music